-Here is another delicious Asian-inspired stir fry.
+This Paleo Pork Chow Mein is another delicious Asian-inspired stir-fry.
+I really enjoy recreating my favorite takeout flavors in healthier form!
 The thinner you slice your meat and vegetables, the tastier this meal seems to be (of course, I’m never patient enough to really slice everything as thinly as I like it).
 I absolutely love the use of Kelp Noodles for paleo chow mein dishes because their flavor and slightly crunchy texture works so well (plus it’s a great way to get my weekly dose of iodine-rich seaweed!).
-I also love any meal that I can prepare in advance and then quickly cook up in the evening.
-Serves 2-3.
+I also love any meal that I can prepare in advance and then quickly cook up in the evening!

 - 2 Tbsp tallow (or use coconut oil)